 (b) (i) Guiding Principles of Organization.

-(e) Budget and Accounting – Preparation and Administration of good budget.
+(e) Budget and Accounting – Preparation and Administration of a good budget.

 (g) Supervision – Meaning and need; Guiding principles of supervision.